 The first few weeks with a newborn bring a lot of emotions and and plenty of exhaustion.
 Most moms say they enjoy rocking their newborn to sleep and watching those sweet baby lashes flutter with dreams.
 But babies grow fast and sooner than later, you are ready to shorten the bedtime routine so you can go grab some sleep yourself.
 Hour-long rocking sessions don’t seem so fun anymore!
 You’re ready for your little one to start learning to self-soothe themselves to sleep which will also make for longer stretches of rest during the night too.
 It’s an important developmental skill for your baby and one that will help their bedtime routine into their toddler years.
 There are many methods out there, but we’re just sticking to some basic ways you can help your baby learn to fall asleep on their own.
 Continue reading to see how!
+(If you are completely comfortable helping your baby get to sleep every night, then this article may not be for you.)

 1. Create and Stick To A Routine